Mechanical Engineering Tech (ME)

 Prerequisites: Reading Proficiency

-Teaching theory and manipulative skills in the basic processes of manufacturing lathes, milling machines, shapers, drill presses, welding, foundry, sheet metal, precision instrument reading, and hand tools.
-Additional lab hours required.
+Manufacturing Processes I includes theory and manipulative skills in the basic processes of manufacturing lathes, milling machines, shapers, drill presses, welding, foundry, sheet metal, precision instrument reading, and hand tools.

 Prerequisites: Reading Proficiency